Our family’s flagship presents a lover of cellared wine the opportunity to get the wine prior to release as an indent or ‘futures’.

 Potential: This vintage has very long term aging potential Sealed under DIAM5 cork.
 Decant on opening and allow to breathe for a hour or two.

-Vintage: 2019 was a hot and dry, high quality vintage.
-These vines were 109 years old.
+Vintage: 2020 followed the previous vintage with hot and dry, high quality vintage.
+These vines were 110 years old.

 Winemaking by Nick Haselgrove